FR-UX-EN/FR-UX-EN/README.md

-- 👋 Hi, I’m @FR-UX-EN
+- 👋 Hi, I’m Daniel Lee
-- 👀 I’m interested in Frontend, UIUX, and Entrepreneurship
+- 👀 I’m interested in Frontend dev, UI/UX, and Entrepreneurship
-- 🌱 I’m currently learning Frontend web-dev, UIUX, and how to start a business

 <!---
 FR-UX-EN/FR-UX-EN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.